Scoliosis

 Even if a patient needs more advanced treatment, we can dramatically improve their scoliosis with a spinal fusion surgery conducted by experts in the field.
 Thanks to the advancements of modern medicine, you or your child can go on to live a wonderful and healthy life.

-That's how old most scoliosis patients are when their symptoms become apparent.
-The National Scoliosis Foundation
+How old most patients are when symptoms become apparent

 After you or your child receive a scoliosis diagnosis, we may recommend observation, as opposed to bracing, physical therapy, or surgery.
 For children, early idiopathic scoliosis diagnosis makes a world of difference.